Master Gardener (film): Production

 It was announced in September 2021 that Joel Edgerton and Sigourney Weaver had been cast in the film, written and directed by Paul Schrader.
 Filming began in Louisiana on February 3, 2022, and was scheduled to take place in the St. Francisville area through early March.
 On February 8, it was announced that two more actors joined the cast, Quintessa Swindell (replacing Zendaya, whom Schrader originally had in mind), and Esai Morales.

+The film’s central setting, the estate of Gracewood Gardens, was created as a composite of multiple real locations in St. Francisville and surrounding West Feliciana Parish, Louisiana.
+The production made extensive use of the formal gardens at Rosedown Plantation.

 Release

 Master Gardener had its world premiere out of competition at the 79th Venice International Film Festival on September 3, 2022.
 The film had a limited theatrical release in the United States by Magnolia Pictures on May 19, 2023.
 It was released digitally by Magnolia Home Entertainment on June 6, 2023.

 Reception

 Box office

 Master Gardener grossed $667,114 in North America and $761,481 in other territories, for a total worldwide of $1.4 million, against a production budget of $4 million.